NurlanTanatar/drawing-fractals/README.md

 # drawing-fractals
-Implementing fractals by using raylib binding to Go
+Implementing fractals by using raylib binded to Go